 Step 4.
 Once you have found the particular video you are searching for, you can now download or upload the videos again.

-Although losing videos on YouTube and computer are very common, there are certain things that can be done to protect these videos.
+Although losing videos on YouTube and computer are very common, certain things can be done to protect these videos.
 With these few tricks, you can be assured that your videos on YouTube and computer are safe, and you have little or no risk of losing them.
 Follow the simple steps below to keep your videos safe on YouTube and your computer.

 Were you able to recover your videos using the guides and suggestions in this article?
 Part 1 explains the possible causes of the issue; Part 2 & 3 contains working methods of recovering your deleted videos on your computer and YouTube, respectively.
 And finally, lots of tips on preventing this unpleasant occurrence in the future.
 Make sure you read them!